 How do I get to the Fremantle Passenger Terminal?
 Collapse and expand this accordion

 When cruise ships are in port the car park is open for passenger pick-up and drop-off.
 Public transport is nearby at the Fremantle Train Station and bus terminal.
 For turnaround cruises (where passengers are disembarking from the ship or joining a cruise) there is a free shuttle bus service that operates between the Fremantle Train Station and the Fremantle Passenger Terminal on a continuous circuit (about every 20 minutes) from an hour after the ship has berthed to 4pm.
 Walking to/from the train station with luggage takes about 20 minutes.
 Please note the pedestrian bridge from the train station to the terminal is no longer accessible.
 You can use taxis and ride-sharing services.
 Shuttle companies offer direct rides between the terminal and Perth Airport domestic and international terminals.

 What parking is available?
 Collapse and expand this accordion

-Cruise passengers seeking secure, undercover, long-term parking can park at Kings Square Car Park, 22 Henderson St, Fremantle.
+Cruise or ferry passengers seeking secure, undercover, long-term parking can park at Kings Square Car Park, 22 Henderson St, Fremantle.
 More information is available from Secure Parking.

 How long does it take to walk between Fremantle Train Station and the terminal?
 Collapse and expand this accordion

 With luggage, the walk to the train station will probably take about 20 minutes.
 You can cross the railway line at a pedestrian level crossing just west of the railway station and then follow the path down Peter Hughes Drive.
 Please note the pedestrian bridge from the terminal car park over the train line is currently not accessible.
 For turnaround cruises (where passengers are disembarking from the ship or joining a cruise) there is a free shuttle bus service that operates between the Fremantle Train Station and the Fremantle Passenger Terminal on a continuous circuit (about every 20 minutes) from an hour after the ship has berthed to 4pm.

 What facilities are at the terminal?
 Collapse and expand this accordion